 In addition to serving as a form of disability insurance, workers' compensation also functions as a form of life insurance that provides dependents of an employee who is killed during the course of employment with benefits that are based upon the employee's average weekly wages for a specified period of time.

-If you have been injured in the course of employment, contact Brian Coverdale, Esq., CDFATM, our workers' compensation lawyer, who is licensed in Pennsylvania and New Jersey.
+If you have been injured in the course of employment, contact our workers' compensation lawyers, who are licensed in Pennsylvania and New Jersey.
 It is essential that you consult with an attorney to discuss whether a workers' compensation claim is appropriate in your case, and if it is, how to pursue it in the most effective manner.

-Mr. Coverdale also handles personal injury cases, which are injuries sustained by individuals due to the negligence of others Such cases include motor vehicle accidents, dog bites, premises liability, slip trip fall accidents, truck accidents, bicycle accidents, assault and defamation cases.
+Our lawyers also handle personal injury cases, which are injuries sustained by individuals due to the negligence of others Such cases include motor vehicle accidents, dog bites, premises liability, slip trip fall accidents, truck accidents, bicycle accidents, assault and defamation cases.